Permanently Import a Vehicle to Mexico Without the Hassle

 Frequently Asked Questions

-What are the eligibility requirements to permanently import a car into Mexico?
+What are the requirements for importing a car to Mexico permanently?

 What documents are required to permanently import a vehicle into Mexico?

-What is the process for permanently importing a vehicle into Mexico?
+What is the process for permanently importing a vehicle to Mexico?